walmartlabs/concord-website/docs/plugins/docker.md

 ## Custom Images

-All images must provide a standard POSIX shell as `/bin/sh`.
+Currently there's only one requirement for custom Docker images: all images must provide a standard POSIX shell as `/bin/sh`.

 ## Limitations